OBOFoundry/OBOFoundry.github.io/principles/fp-012-naming-conventions.md

 ## Summary

-The names (primary labels) for elements (classes, properties, etc.) in an ontology must be intelligible to scientists and amenable to natural language processing.
-Each primary label SHOULD be unique among OBO Foundry ontologies, and MUST be unique within its own ontology.
+The names (primary labels) for elements (classes, properties, etc.) in an ontology SHOULD be unique among OBO Foundry ontologies, and MUST be unique within its own ontology.

 ## Purpose